brucemack/brucemack.github.io/ampersand/index.md

 consisted of a single hub server running in the AWS cloud with a large number of test nodes connected and listening to the conference audio at the same time.

-As expected, the limiting factor is the speed of distributing conference audio to the conference listeners.
+As expected, the limiting factor is the speed of calculating and distributing conference audio to the conference listeners.
 If the distribution of an audio frame can't be completed (including the network part) in <20ms the frame gets lost and audio quality degrades.